Sparse Quantile Regression: An Application to Conformal Prediction

 \section{An Application to Conformal Prediction}

-In this section, we compare $\ell _{0}$-PQR and $\ell _{0}$-CQR with $\ell _{1}$-PQR via a real data application to conformal prediction of birth weights.
+In this section, we compare $\ell _{0}$-PQR and $\ell _{0}$-CQR with $\ell _{1}$-PQR and the other four alternative penalized quantile regression approaches (AL-SCAD, AL-MCP, QR-SCAD, QR-MCP) of Section \ref{Sec:Simulation} via a real data application to conformal prediction of birth weights.
 In particular, we employ conformalized quantile regression \citep{romano2019conformalized} to construct prediction intervals for birth weights.

 We now describe the split conformalized quantile regression procedure \citep[see Algorithm 1 of ][] {romano2019conformalized}.
 First, we split the data into a proper training set, indexed by $\mathcal{I}_{1}$, and a calibration set, indexed by $\mathcal{I}_{2}$.
 For each quantile regression algorithm, we use the proper training set $\mathcal{I}_{1}$ to obtain the estimates of two conditional quantile functions $\widehat{Q}_{\alpha /2}(Y|X=x)$ and $ \widehat{Q}_{1-\alpha /2}(Y|X=x)$ for a given level $\alpha \in (0,0.5)$.
 Then, the following scores are evaluated on the calibration set $\mathcal{I} _{2}$ as